twpayne/chezmoi/docs/FAQ.md

 `chezmoi edit` provides the following useful features:
 * It opens the correct file in the source state for you, so you don't have to know anything about source state attributes.
-* If the dotfille is encrypted in the source state, then `chezmoi edit` will decrypt it to a private directory, open that file in your `$EDITOR`, and then re-encrypt the file when you quit your editor.
+* If the dotfile is encrypted in the source state, then `chezmoi edit` will decrypt it to a private directory, open that file in your `$EDITOR`, and then re-encrypt the file when you quit your editor.
 That makes encryption more transparent to the user.
 With the `--diff` and `--apply` options you can see what would change and apply those changes without having to run `chezmoi diff` or `chezmoi apply`.
 Note also that the arguments to `chezmoi edit` are the files in their target location.

 ## Can I change how chezmoi's source state is represented on disk?